lunarc/lunarc_docs/docs/users_guide/users_guide_example_mpi_2.md

-In many cases you can use the node local discs also for your MPI jobs.
-This can be beneficial if your job is very demanding with respect to disc I/O and spends a lot of time doing it.
+In many cases, you can use the node local discs also for your MPI jobs.
+This can be beneficial if your job is very demanding concerning disc I/O and spends a lot of time doing it.

 You need to transfer your executable onto the node local discs of all nodes.
 Depending on the architecture of your application it is often sufficient to have the input files on the head node only.
 Many MPI applications write result files only from the head node.
-In these cases the below script should work.
+In these cases, the below script should work.

 ```bash
 #!/bin/bash